paulorocosta/ai-for-tsp-competition/README.md

 In the Reinforcement Learning (RL) track, we are interested in a **policy**.

 **Policy**: A policy in the TD-OPSWTW selects the next node to be visited given a sequence of previously visited nodes.
-Note that to cope with the stochastic travel times, a **policy must be adaptive**.
+To cope with the stochastic travel times, a **policy must be adaptive**.
 Therefore, a policy needs to take as input the instance information to construct tours dynamically that respect the time windows of nodes and the total tour time allowed for the instance.
 Note that the goal of the competition is learn how to act when there is uncertainty in the travel times.
-If you submit a solution that only uses all sampled travel times as input each time a simulation is started (i.e. you transform the problem in a deterministic one) this **will not** be considered adaptive.
+If you transform the problem in a deterministic one every time a new simulation is started this **will not** be considered adaptive.
+Thus, the proposed solutions should take the instance features as input (including the maximum travel times between locations) and can also use the information that is revealed to the policy as you build the tour node-by-node.
 Note that unlike Track 1, we are interested in general policies applicable to any instance of the TD-OPSWTW in the training distribution.
 The following figure shows an example of a next node visitation decision that has to be made by a policy visiting ``n=6`` nodes.